syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ## Assigning start and end swipe templates

-The User Interface (UI) for swiping can be customized by using swipe templates `SfListView.StartSwipeTemplate` when swiping towards the end and `SfListView.EndSwipeTemplate` when swiping towards the start.
+The User Interface (UI) for swiping can be customized by using swipe templates `SfListView.StartSwipeTemplate` when swiping towards the right and `SfListView.EndSwipeTemplate` when swiping towards the left.
 The contents inside the swipe template are arranged based on the offset values when swiping an item.
 You can reset the swiping item or swiped item by calling the `SfListView.ResetSwipeItem` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}